Tech-Phantoms/Maintainers-Program/README.md

 This is where you will talk about your project idea and give us a insight about what your project is aiming to solve.
 You can follow any pattern you want but we are looking for these.

 - General Project overview
-  - Problem Statement
+  - Problem Statement.
   - How your project is soving it.
   - Scope of the project.
-  - Tech Stack you are using
+  - Tech Stack you are using.
 - Detailed roadmap for the next 3 months.

 > 📢 Know more about [Tech Phantoms Maintainers Program](#tech-phantoms-maintainers-program).